 Fort Wayne has so many wonderful parks that it's hard to choose one to feature.
 Here are two I particularly love.

-Stop by Lakeside Park for its fabulous rose garden -- you'll find thousands of roses, in over 100 different varieties.
+Stop by Lakeside Park for its fabulous rose garden -- you'll find thousands of roses, in more than 100 different varieties.
 The kids will have fun playing on the playground equipment.

 7. Fort Wayne Children's Zoo